jonathanmeaney-lmk/Vegtabible_App/README.md

 - Vegtabible logo: When clicked, it returns users to the homepage
 - Login/Register Popup Menu: Changes color when hovered over.
 When clicked, it opens the popop menu showing the Login/Register links.
 - Login/Register links: Log In link directs users Log In page when clicked.
-Register link directs users to Log In page when clicked.
+Register link directs users to Register page when clicked.
 - 'Search Recipe' link: Changes color when hovered over.
 When clicked, it directs users to the Search Recipe page.
 - 'Add Recipe' link: Changes color when hovered over.
 When clicked, it directs users to the Add Recipe page.
 - Categories Popup Menu: Changes color when hovered over.
 When clicked, it opens the popop menu showing the six category links.